wtrevino/django-djobberbase/README.md

     python manage.py syncdb

-Djobberbase comes with a default set of templates, if you want to use them you also need to make sure the media (css, js, images) that comes with it is served.
-To do that you can copy the contents of djobberbase/media/ to your media root location.
+Djobberbase comes with a default set of templates, if you want to use them on a **development environment** you need to make sure the media (css, js, images) that comes with it is served.
+To do this you can use the STATICFILES_DIR tuple in your project's settings.py.

-Example:

-    cp -a /usr/lib/python2.7/site-packages/djobberbase/media/* /path/to/your/media/
+    import djobberbase

+    DJOBBERBASE_ROOT = os.path.dirname(os.path.realpath(djobberbase.__file__))

+    STATICFILES_DIRS = (
+        ("css", os.path.join(DJOBBERBASE_ROOT, 'media/css')),
+        ("img", os.path.join(DJOBBERBASE_ROOT, 'media/img')),
+        ("js", os.path.join(DJOBBERBASE_ROOT, 'media/js')),
+    )

-On a development environment you can serve the media by adding these entries to your urls.py:
+Also make sure you use the `python manage.py collectstatic` command on your project so it can collect the media files to your static folder.

-    (r'^css/(?P<path>.*)$', 'django.views.static.serve',
-        {'document_root': '/path/to/your/media/css/'}),
-    (r'^img/(?P<path>.*)$', 'django.views.static.serve',
-        {'document_root': '/path/to/your/media/img/'}),
-    (r'^js/(?P<path>.*)$', 'django.views.static.serve',
-        {'document_root': '/path/to/your/media/js/'}),

-But remember not to do this on a production environment.

 ## Configuration

-Make sure you add `djobberbase.context_processors.general_settings` to your project's template processors in settings.py:
+Make sure you add `djobberbase.context_processors.general_settings` to your project's template processors in settings.py, **remember not to override Django's default template context processors**.:

     TEMPLATE_CONTEXT_PROCESSORS = (
-        'django.contrib.auth.context_processors.auth',
-        'django.core.context_processors.debug',
-        'django.core.context_processors.i18n',
-        'django.core.context_processors.media',
-        'django.contrib.messages.context_processors.messages',
-        'djobberbase.context_processors.general_settings'
+        "django.contrib.auth.context_processors.auth",
+        "django.core.context_processors.debug",
+        "django.core.context_processors.i18n",
+        "django.core.context_processors.media",
+        "django.core.context_processors.static",
+        "django.core.context_processors.tz",
+        "django.contrib.messages.context_processors.messages",
+        "djobberbase.context_processors.general_settings"
     )

 In order to make use of email notifications you need to configure Django email settings in settings.py: